-The most compelling motivation happens when you praise (and reward) your employees when they do a stellar job.
-Using positive reinforcement, even in the form of “recognizing individuals for a job well done” drives employee motivation and improves the overall employee experience in a workplace.
+The most compelling motivation happens when you praise (and reward) your employees for doing a stellar job.
+Recognizing individuals and teams for a job well done serves three purposes - it drives employee motivation, works as positive reinforcement, and improves the overall employee experience.

-It is a psychological term that involves recognizing and rewarding desirable actions so that employees are encouraged to keep performing those actions.
+Positive reinforcement is a psychological phrase that involves recognizing and rewarding desirable actions to encourage employees to keep performing those actions.

-With the right types of positive reinforcement in place, organizations can create a work environment where employees survive and thrive, which leads to tangible benefits in the form of increased productivity and greater goodwill.
+With suitable types of positive reinforcement, organizations can create a work environment where employees survive and thrive, which leads to tangible benefits in the form of increased productivity and positivity.

-The animal was rewarded or punished for indulging in certain behaviors, such as lever pressing (a positive action that would give the rat a pellet to nibble on).
+The animal was rewarded for indulging in certain behaviors, such as lever pressing (a positive action that would give the rat a pellet to nibble on).

 This theory focuses on two types of behavioral reinforcement, positive and negative.
-Positive reinforcement as a reward for a specific action will lead to a repetition of that action.
+Positive reinforcement as a reward for a specific action will lead to repetition.
 In contrast, the absence of such reinforcement means that the behavior is less likely to be repeated regularly.

 Today, elementary psychology defines four types of reinforcement at the workplace.
 They include:

-- Positive Reinforcement: Giving something beneficial, like a reward or recognition to employees, to induce the desired behavior from them, is a form of positive reinforcement.
+➡ Positive reinforcement: Giving something beneficial, like a reward or recognition to employees, to induce the desired behavior.

-- Negative reinforcement: This involves removing an adverse circumstance to induce the desired behavior.
+➡ Negative reinforcement: This involves including an adverse circumstance to induce the desired behavior.

-- Motivation: Employee Appreciation and recognition, opportunities for personal and professional growth, achievements, responsibility, and other things that motivate employees to do their best entail motivation.
+➡ Motivation: Employee appreciation and recognition, opportunities for personal and professional growth, responsibilities, and other things that motivate employees to do their best.

-- Hygiene: Environmental factors like security, health insurance, competitive salary, efficient supervisors, and other expected standards at every job are a part of hygiene.
+➡ Hygiene: This includes security, health insurance, competitive salary, efficient supervisors, and other expected standards.

-Although this psychology concept may sound new for many entrepreneurs, it is a mistake to ignore leveraging it in day-to-day operations because of the benefits positive reinforcement provides.
+Although this concept may seem new for many entrepreneurs, it would be a costly mistake to ignore leveraging it in day-to-day operations because of its benefits.

 Several studies validate: